Canonical differential calculi via functorial geometrization: Constructing canonical first order differential calculi

 where the last arrow is the forgetful functor out of monoids in $\V$.
 Since each of them is continuous and accessible, then also $V_E$ is.
 Thus it has a left adjoint by~\cite[Theorem~1.66]{AR94:libro}. \end{proof}

-\begin{theo} Let $\V$ be a locally presentable monoidal additive category such that the tensor product preserves colimits in each variable.
+\begin{theo} Let $\V$ be a locally presentable monoidal additive category such that the tensor product is accessible in each variable.
 Let $\E$ be locally presentable and $(-)_0\colon\E\to\Mon(\V)$ be \suitable, accessible, and continuous.
 Then $\E$ is \verysuitable, $U'\colon\EMod\to \E$ has a left adjoint $L'$, and for any $E\in\E$ we have $L'E=(E,\Omega)$ where $\Omega\in \EEModE$ is a first order $\E$-differential calculus over $E$, with $d\colon E_0\to\Omega_0$ induced by the unit of the adjunction. \end{theo} \begin{proof} Simply put together \Cref{inducing-F'1}, Proposition~\ref{F'-gives-calculus1}, and Proposition~\ref{F'-gives-calculus2}. \end{proof}

 Consider the hypotheses of the Theorem above.
 Given $E\in\E$ the surjectivity condition holds for $(\Omega,d\colon E_0\to \Omega_0)$ over $E$, but may not hold over $E_0$.
 That is, $d$ generates $\Omega$ as an $E$-bimodule, but may not generate it as an $E_0$-bimodule.
 This said, the next proposition shows how we can still produce a first order differential calculus over $E_0$.